The Winemaking Difference

 Syrah

-Always a crowd pleaser, we decided to graft Syrah French clone 877 to our lower vineyard where it thrives after experienting with several clones of Syrah from neighbor vineyards.
+Always a crowd pleaser, we decided to graft new Syrah French clone 877 to our lower vineyard, where it thrives after experienting with several clones of Syrah from neighbor vineyards.
 We chose this clone because it is the richest of them all, with rich dark flavors, deep aromatics and a plush mouth that pairs extremely well with food.

 Mourvedre